ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 In theory, this capability can be used to provide multiple ordering keys for a table, with one distinct disadvantage: data duplication.
 Specifically, data will need to be written in the order of the main primary key in addition to the order specified for each projection.
 This will slow inserts and consume more disk space.

 > Projections offer many of the same capabilities as materialized views, but should be used sparingly with the latter often preferred.
-Users should understand the drawbacks and when they appropriate.
+Users should understand the drawbacks and when they are appropriate.
 For example, while projections can be used for pre-computing aggregations we recommend users use Materialized views for this.

 <img src={require('./images/observability-13.png').default}
   class="image"